bimdata/documentation/src/viewer/reference/plugin.md

 # Plugin

 The viewer is shipped with native plugins but others can be added to add new features and more possibilities.
-A plugin is mainly either a [Vuejs 3.x component](https://vuejs.org/guide/essentials/component-basics.html) or/and a simple function that is run once when the viewer is mounted into the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
+A plugin is mainly either a [Vuejs 3.x component](https://vuejs.org/guide/essentials/component-basics.html) or a simple function that is run once when the viewer is mounted into the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).

 ## Registration and Plugin API